KrystalCoding/antisocial-dog-meetups/README.md

 - [GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images) provided the basic writing and syntax used in this README.md file.

 ### Media
-- The images were all borrowed from [Pexels](https://www.pexels.com/)
+- The images were all borrowed from [Pexels](https://www.pexels.com/).
--
+- The icons were borrowed from [Font Awesome](https://fontawesome.com/start).